nlmixrdevelopment/RxODE/README.md

 released on CRAN.
 Each uses compiled code to have faster ODE solving.

 - [mrgsolve](https://CRAN.R-project.org/package=mrgsolve), which uses
-  a thread-safe C++ lsoda solver to solve ODE systems.
-The user is required to write hybrid R/C++ code to create a mrgsolve model.
+  C++ lsoda solver to solve ODE systems.
+The user is required to write hybrid R/C++ code to create a mrgsolve model which is translated to C++ for solving.

   In contrast, `RxODE` has a R-like mini-language that is parsed into C code that solves the ODE system.

-  Both `mrgsolve` and `RxODE` implement thread-safe ODE solving.
-In `RxODE` threading for each individual ODE solved is turned on by default and the supported RxODE functions are all thread-safe.
-Not all functions in `mrgsolve` are thread safe currently, so caution should be used when using some functions (like random number generation) or using custom functions.

   Unlike `RxODE`, `mrgsolve` does not currently support symbolic manipulation of ODE systems, like automatic Jacobian calculation or